NCAR/lrose-docs/lrose-core/lrose-realtime.md

 PrintDataMap -all -relt -lreg
 ```

-pdm will produce a listing similar to the following:
+pdm will produce a listing as follows (this is for the APAR simulator):

 ```
 % pdm